Check out appoLearning.com, because your kids deserve the very best educational apps!

 same makers as CaltrainDroid --- SF Bay Area commuters rejoice!
 These local-made schedule apps are clean, quick, and incredibly easy to use.
 Nice extra features include a count of how many bike cars your train is towing (for Caltrain) and zoomable maps (BART).

-imo free video calls and text
+imo free video calls and chat

 One of the most annoying things I discovered about my Android was the lack of ability to be logged into more than one Google Talk account at a time (and the further frustration of trying to switch accounts.) imo is a simple solution, which allows for multiple account logins, as well as support for Skype, Facebook Chat, Y!M, AIM/ICQ and more.